fox-it/dissect-docs/docs/source/supported-targets.rst

 Dissect tries to automatically figure out what operating system is available on the target, based on known file locations and structures.
 Once the operating system is known, it enables you to get more accurate information from the system, for example, the user or network configuration.

-.. supported-table:: Supported operating systems
+.. dissect-supported-table:: Supported operating systems
   :header-rows: 1
   :widths: 20 5
   :submodule-path: dissect.target/dissect/target/plugins